ingresso-group/slate/source/includes/_purchase.md

 `phone` | The customer's phone number - required.
 Used by venues and Ingresso as a means to contact customers (see customer data note above).
 It is optional if you specify the `work_phone` and `home_phone` separately instead.
 `postcode` | The ZIP or postal code of the customer's address. *Optional.*
 `suffix` | The suffix of the customer's name, for example "Jr." or "CPA" *Optional.*
+`supplier_can_use_customer_data` | Data protection question - set this to `true` if the customer has opted in to receiving marketing emails from the ticket supplier. *Optional - it will default to false.*
 `title` | The title of the customer's name, for example "Mr." or "Dr." *Optional.*
 `town` | The city or town of the customer's address. *Optional.*
 `transaction_uuid` | The unique reference for the reserved tickets, taken from the [reserve](#reserve) response.
+`user_can_use_customer_data` | Data protection question - set this to `true` if the customer has opted in to receiving marketing emails from you.
+Most partners manage marketing opt-ins themselves so do not provide this.
+Ingresso will never send marketing communications to your customers based on this parameter. *Optional - it will default to false.*
 `work_phone` | The customer's work phone number. *Optional if `phone` is provided.*
+`world_can_use_customer_data` | Data protection question - set this to `true` if the customer has opted in to receiving marketing emails communication from you and third-parties. *Optional - it will default to false.*

 All of the parameters used to request [additional data for events](#additional-parameters) can also be added.